mobizt/Firebase-ESP8266/README.md

 }

 ```

+For multiple paths stream, see the MultiPath_stream example.

 The following example showed how to subscribe to the stream changes at "/test/data" and read the stream manually.